nokiatech/heif_conformance/README.md

 * \conformance_files: HEIF conformance files

 # Note:
-Conformance file candidates are subject to change based on test results or new files can be added to the repository for additional conformance testing.
+Conformance file candidates are subject to change based on test results.
+New files can be added to the repository for additional conformance testing.
 Please make sure that you keep your local files up-to-date.